What is Tivicay and Tivicay PD?

 - problems breathing

 - Liver problems.
-People with a history of hepatitis B or C virus may have an increased risk of developing new or worsening changes in certain liver tests during treatment with Tivicay.
+People with a history of hepatitis B or C virus may have an increased risk of developing new or worsening changes in certain liver tests during treatment with Tivicay or Tivicay PD.
 Liver problems, including liver failure, have also happened in people without a history of liver disease or other risk factors.
 Your healthcare provider may do blood tests to check your liver.
 Call your healthcare provider right away if you develop any of the following signs or symptoms of liver problems:

 - your skin or the white part of your eyes turns yellow (jaundice)

 - nausea or vomiting

 - loss of appetite

 - pain, aching, or tenderness on the right side of your stomach area

 - Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
 Tell your healthcare provider right away if you start having new symptoms after you start taking Tivicay or Tivicay PD.

 The most common side effects of Tivicay include:

 These are not all the possible side effects of Tivicay or Tivicay PD.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1‑800‑FDA‑1088.

 General information about the safe and effective use of Tivicay and Tivicay PD